taufiksatrian/taufiksatrian/README.md

 -->
 I'm a Informatics Student at Universitas Jenderal Soedirman.

-- 🍓🍍 I’m currently member of fruitarians tim capstone on bangkit 2023 🥭✨
+- 🍓🍍 I'm currently working on my undergraduate thesis towards graduation 🥭✨
-- 🌱 I’m currently learning about machine learning at bangkit
+- 🌱 I’m currently learning about data science at campus
 - 💬 Feel free to ask me about data science or machine learning
 - 📫 How to reach me: taufiksatrianugraha21@gmail.com
 - ⚡ Fun fact: Secret